Yoav666s/dnd-wiki/collections/_rules/adventuring.md

 If you are a member of an organization that can provide gainful employment, such as a temple or a thieves' guild, you earn enough to support a comfortable lifestyle instead.

-If you have proficiency in the [[Performance]] skill and put your performance skill to use during your downtime, you earn enough to support a wealthy lifestyle instead.
+If you have proficiency in the [[performance]] skill and put your performance skill to use during your downtime, you earn enough to support a wealthy lifestyle instead.

 ### Recuperating
 You can use downtime between adventures to recover from a debilitating injury, disease, or poison.